janoleko/LaMa/README.md

 **Markov-modulated (marked) Poisson processes** (MMMPPs) and **Cox processes** can be formulated and estimated within the same framework via directly maximizing the (approximate) likelihood.
-The log-likelihood can be calcuated recursively as a matrix product by the so-called **forward algorithm** (for details see
+The log-likelihood can be calculated recursively as a matrix product by the so-called **forward algorithm** (for details see
 <a href="https://teuder.github.io/rcpp4everyone_en/020_install.html" target="_blank">Zucchini
 et al. 2016</a>).
 Implementation of the algorithm in **C++** offers